 Start by visiting the Japanese American Museum of San Jose, which showcases more than a century of Japanese American history.
 You’ll learn about the first Japanese immigrants to arrive in San Jose in the early 1900s and about the heartbreaking internment of many Japanese Americans at camps during World War II.

 About a block north of the museum, you’ll find the San Jose Buddhist Church, and along the way you’ll find a variety of predominantly Japanese businesses, including Japanese restaurants, a Japanese bakery, and a Japanese supermarket.

 Pro Tip: Although you’ll remain firmly on U.S. soil during your visit to Japantown, you can read up on Japanese cultural customs before you go.

-9. Find A Moment of Zen In The Japanese Friendship Garden
+9. Japanese Friendship Garden

 Covering 5 acres in Kelley Park, about 3 miles south of Japantown, the Japanese Friendship Garden is a well-manicured green space that provides a respite from the hustle and bustle of the Bay Area’s largest city.
 Designed to honor the bond between San Jose and Okayama, Japan, the garden includes curved red bridges, Japanese lantern sculptures, and perfectly manicured trees.
 Feel your heart rate drop as you watch koi swim in the ponds and keep an eye out for sunbathing turtles or wading birds.